mattdamon1868/portfolio-djk/README.md

 ## Work Experience
 1) San Diego State University
-   a) graduate Research Assistant III
+   1) graduate Research Assistant III
    At the DSIM Lab, I collaborated with a research team dedicated to pursuing novel control theory approaches for autonomous systems, particularly focusing on the development of smart autonomous mobile robots.
 My role involved contributing to cutting-edge projects that push the boundaries of autonomous system capabilities.

 I led the development of an adaptive control approach extremum seeking control (ESC) implemented in ROS2 for mobile robots motion.
 The robot has no knowledge of its environment but with the real-time continuous optimization method the robot is able to perturb it's motion towards the source(designated by the designer, i.e. acoustic signal).
 This project demonstrated the practical application of advanced control theories in real-world robotic systems.